How Much Drug Costs Affect Addiction

 Marijuana: Medical Costs Versus The Price Of Addiction

 As Marijuana becomes legalized for medical and recreational purposes in more states, more individuals are likely to try it for themselves.
 While most people consider the risk of developing a Marijuana addiction to be low, the possibility of a psychological dependence remains nonetheless.

 Studies of habit-forming substances show that increases in price for a drug affect rates of abuse.
 In 1975, the New York Times published an article about the “soaring prices” of Marijuana as more wealthy people started using it.
 At the time, college students paid between $15 and $60 an ounce (between $71 and $285 today).
 Some high-grade ounces sold for as much as $350.
 Today, the overall cost of Marijuana has risen faster than inflation, though high-grade prices remain stable.

 For individuals with a medical Marijuana card, expect to pay between $200 and $400 on average for an ounce and $20 to $60 for a gram.

-Street prices for weed, as it is often called, fluctuate across the country depending on supply and quality.
-The below table is a small snapshot across the country of average costs per ounce of marijuana by state.
+Street prices fluctuate across the country depending on supply, demand, and quality.
+The below table is a small snapshot across the country of average costs per ounce of Marijuana by state.

 Low-grade price per ounce